s3rvac/cpp-bencoding/README.md

 cpp-bencoding
 =============

+**Warning: This project was an experiment and is no longer maintained.
+I suggest using a different library.**

 A C++ [bencoding](http://en.wikipedia.org/wiki/Bencode) library supporting both decoding and encoding.
 It provides a simple API for decoding, encoding, and pretty-printing of bencoded data.
 It is also extensible so you can write